waseemghazal10/Amana-Bookstore-Express-API/README.md

 # Amana Bookstore Express API

-Initial dataset and project structure for building a comprehensive Express.js REST API for the Amana Bookstore - a specialized academic bookstore focusing on science and educational texts.
+A fully functional RESTful API for managing an academic bookstore with books and reviews.
+Built with Express.js and featuring comprehensive logging and authentication.

 ## Project Overview